Universal-Team/db/docs/_ds/a8ds.md

 systems:
 - DS
 title: A8DS
-update_notes: '<p dir="auto">V3.6 : 29-May-2023 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V3.6a : 30-May-2023 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Added the ability to save and restore state - use the DOWN/UP icons on the main
-  screen.</li>

-  <li>Minor memory optimization to squeeze out another frame or two of performance.</li>
+  <li>Hotfix for state save/restore.
+Sorry!</li>

+  <li>Added ability to map Joystick 2 so you can play twin-stick games like Robotron
+  and Space Dungeon.</li>

+  <li>Added 64K memory option and put all memory options in the correct order.</li>

   </ul>'
-updated: '2023-05-29T10:55:30Z'
+updated: '2023-05-30T16:47:11Z'
-version: '3.6'
+version: 3.6a
-version_title: Version 3.6
+version_title: Version 3.6a
 ---